The Ultimate Cheat Sheet for Your Startup’s Investor Pitch Deck

 Sort of a summary of what you’ve already said — the five to six bullets highlighting the most exciting things about your startup that make you an attractive funding opportunity.

 Does Size Matter?

-There is no magic number for slides!
-As long as they are simple, communicate one big idea and aren’t loaded with text, they aren’t going to count the slides as you go through.
-So even if you need to spread some of the data on to more than one slide, don’t sweat it — I’d rather see you have more simple, clear slides than fewer slides that look like eye charts!
+There is no magic number for slides.
+As long as they’re simple, communicate one big idea, and aren’t loaded with text, they aren’t going to count the slides as you go through.
+So even if you need to spread some of the data onto more than one slide, don’t sweat it — I’d rather see you have more simple, clear slides than fewer slides that look like eye charts!

-Hope this was helpful!
-I’m here if you have any further questions or need any more support!
-And now — for the summary of all the slides:
+Hope this was helpful, and I’m here if you have any further questions or need any more support!
+Good Luck!